windoze/esparrier/README.md

     * Generic ESP32S3 boards with native USB-OTG port, the indicator feature is unavailable, and the clipboard feature is disabled as well.
     * [M5Atom S3 Lite](https://docs.m5stack.com/en/core/AtomS3%20Lite), the SmartLED feature and the clipboard feature are enabled.
     * [M5Atom S3](https://docs.m5stack.com/en/core/AtomS3), the clipboard feature are enabled, and the indicator shows emoji animations on the built-in LCD screen.
+    * [M5Atom S3R](https://docs.m5stack.com/en/core/AtomS3R), the clipboard feature are enabled, and the indicator shows emoji animations on the built-in LCD screen.
     * [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/), the led is used as the indicator, and the clipboard feature is disabled due to the lack of a user button.
     * [Espressif ESP32-S3-DevKitC-1 v1.0](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32s3/esp32-s3-devkitc-1/user_guide_v1.0.html), the SmartLED feature is enabled, and the clipboard feature is disabled due to the lack of a user button.
     * (Untested) [Espressif ESP32-S3-DevKitC-1 v1.1](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32s3/esp32-s3-devkitc-1/user_guide.html), the SmartLED feature is enabled, and the clipboard feature is disabled due to the lack of a user button.